 The BCWD has been conducting routine fish and macroinvertebrate assessments since 2015 to monitor changes in the biological community of Brown's Creek following implementation of numerous water quality projects in the watershed (see implementation activity under Stream Management, Goal A of the 2017-2026 Watershed Management Plan).
 The goals of BCWD's routine fish and macroinvertebrate assessments are to develop a more robust understanding of the variability of species composition over time and to develop a long-term trend analysis of changes to the biological community in Brown's Creek in response to on-going water quality projects implemented in the watershed.
 Macroinvertebrate assessments have been conducted annually as populations and species diversity can change quickly due to changes in their environment, in part due to their short life spans and sensitivities to changes in water quality.
 Conversely, fish have longer lifespans and populations are generally slower to respond to changes in their environment compared to macroinvertebrates.
-The last fish survey was conducted in 2021 by MNDNR fisheries staff.
+The last fish survey was conducted in 2021 by DNR fisheries staff, and DNR plans to conduct routine fish surveys on a 3-year basis moving forward.

-Date |
+Date

-The Minnesota Pollution Control Agency (MPCA) has been using this data to assess the watershed's specific water quality standards and designated uses as part of their long-term Intensive Watershed Monitoring Plan.
-As part of MPCA's biological assessment, fish and macroinvertebrate-based indices of biological integrity (IBI) have been developed to track long-term trends in the biological community of each watershed studied.
+The Minnesota Pollution Control Agency (MPCA) has been using this data to assess the watershed's water quality impairments and designated uses as part of their long-term Intensive Watershed Monitoring Plan.
+As part of MPCA's biological assessment, fish and macroinvertebrate-based indices of biological integrity (IBI) have been developed to track long-term trends in the biological community of each watershed studied in Minnesota.
 Fish and macroinvertebrate IBI's are based on the number and diversity of fish and macroinvertebrate species present in a stream compared to what the stream is expected to support.
-The following is a summary of macroinvertebrate data collected from 2015-2023.
+The following is a summary of macroinvertebrate data collected from 2015-2024.

-2023 Macroinvertebrate Assessment
+2024 Macroinvertebrate Assessment

 Macroinvertebrates were sampled from three sites along Brown's Creek including the Headwaters, Middle Reach, and Gorge (Figure 1).
-In 2023, the sampling was only conducted in the fall (September) based on input and recommendations from MPCA staff.
-The fall period is when most macroinvertebrate sampling is conducted since the overall macroinvertebrate community is better represented in the fall (e.g., more species are present in the fall compared to the spring).
+As in 2023, sampling was only conducted in the fall (September) based on input and recommendations from MPCA staff.
+The fall season is the recommended sampling period since the overall macroinvertebrate community is better represented in the fall (e.g., more species are present in the fall compared to the spring).

-Macroinvertebrate specimens were sent to RMB for taxonomic identification to the genus level, and a subsequent report was completed by RMB summarizing the macroinvertebrate IBI scores and results from the 2015-2023 surveys (Appendix A).
-Key findings from the macroinvertebrate surveys are provided below.
+Macroinvertebrate specimens were sent to RMB Environmental Laboratories for taxonomic identification to the genus level, and a subsequent report was completed summarizing the macroinvertebrate IBI scores and results from the 2015-2024 surveys (Appendix A).
+Findings and trends from the macroinvertebrate surveys are provided below.

 Figure 1.
-Macroinvertebrate sampling locations in the BCWD, 2015-2023
+Macroinvertebrate sampling locations in the BCWD, 2015-2024.